hihihippp/scottsievert.github.io/src/source/_posts/2014-07-31-common-mathematical-misconceptions.markdown

 solution [often can't be found][exact].
 This means that no combination of elementary function like $\sin(\cdot), \exp(\cdot), \sqrt{\cdot},\int \cdot~dx,
-\frac{d~\cdot}{dx}$ along with respective operators and the infinitely many real numbers[^uncount] cannot describe the solution.
-Instead, those elementary functions can only describe the equation that needs to be solved.
+\frac{d~\cdot}{dx}$ along with respective operators and the infinitely many real numbers can describe *every* solution.[^solution] Instead, those elementary functions can only describe the equation that needs to be solved.

+[^solution]:It should be noted that *occaisonally* a closed form solution can be found *assuming* certain conditions apply

 [^uncount]:The real numbers are actually [uncountably infinite]